JM066/whac_a_mole/README.md

 # Whac-a-Mole Game

-Simple Whac-a-Mole Game!!!
+Welcome to my Simple Whac-a-Mole Game!
 This interactive game features 24 mole houses arranged as depicted below (bad styling alert!).
 The moles pop up randomly and will be visible through the background color.
 The players can gain points by clicking on the active moles as they appear.
 The game spans a duration of 60 seconds.

 ![Screenshot](./src/whac_a_mole.png)

-## User Story
+# User Story

 - The player initiates the game by hitting the 'start' button, which triggers the moles to appear randomly.
 - A countdown timer is displayed, starting from 60 seconds.